1. Home

 How much space does a layer hen need?

-For hens with outdoor access, the Model Code of Practice recommends a maximum outdoor stocking density of 1,500 birds per hectare.
-However, the Australian Consumer Law (Free Range Egg Labelling) Information Standard 2017 allows for eggs to be labelled as ‘free range’ if laid by hens with ‘meaningful and regular access’ to the outdoors during daylight hours and with a maximum outdoor stocking density of 10,000 hens per hectare.
+The Model Code of Practice recommends a maximum outdoor stocking density of 1,500 hens per hectare for free-range systems, however, this stocking density is not mandatory.
+The Australian Consumer Law (Free Range Egg Labelling) Information Standard 2017 allows for eggs to be labelled as ‘free range’ if laid by hens with ‘meaningful and regular access’ to the outdoors during daylight hours and with a maximum outdoor stocking density of 10,000 hens per hectare (the equivalent of 1 hen per m2).
 The Information Standard also requires egg producers to prominently disclose the outdoor stocking density on the egg carton, allowing consumers to easily compare the practices of different egg producers.
-This legal maximum density of 10,000 hens per hectare is much higher than the maximum stocking density in other parts of the world.
-For example, in both the EU and New Zealand, the legal maximum stocking density is 2,500 hens per hectare.
+The legal maximum density of 10,000 hens per hectare in Australia is much higher compared to several overseas countries.
+For example, the EU and New Zealand have a legal maximum outdoor stocking density of 2,500 hens per hectare.

 Also Read